duodev95/resumecreator/README.md

 Resumecreator
-It is a CRUD based application.
-It can be used to make resumes in seconds .
+It is a Python based CRUD application.
+It can  make resume in seconds .
+Suitable for all kinds of job-seekers.